slaetthult/TempoRun/README.md

 <input type="password" v-model="newsletterData.password" data-validate data-validate-minlength="8">
 ```
 data-validate checks if form field is not empty and not unchecked <br>
-data-validate-minlength defines the required min length of the form field's value
+data-validate-minlength defines the required min length of the form field's value <br>
 <b>Note that the correct form field type is very important for the validation!</b>

 ``` bash